sparna-git/Sparnatural/docs/Query-JSON-format.md

 ## How it works : onQueryUpdated / loadQuery

-Sparnatural emits the `onQueryUpdated(sparqlQuery, jsonQuery)` event each time the query is modified.
-This event takes 2 parameters : the generated SPARQL query, and a JSON data structure that encodes the query.
-This JSON data structure is custom to Sparnatural, and enables it to **load previously generated query**, using the method **`sparnatural.loadQuery(jsonQuery)`**.
+Sparnatural emits the [`queryUpdated` event](http://docs.sparnatural.eu/Javascript-integration.html#queryupdated-event) each time the query is modified.
+This event contains 3 files : the generated SPARQL query string, the SPARQL query in JSON in the sparqljs syntax, and a custom JSON data structure that encodes the query.
+This custom JSON data structure is specific to Sparnatural, and enables it to **load previously generated query**, using the method [**`sparnatural.loadQuery(jsonQuery)`**](http://docs.sparnatural.eu/Javascript-integration.html#sparnatural-element-api).

 This allows to implement 2 important features to showcase your knowledge graph :